What is coal seam gas?

 The coal seam gas industry

-Australia’s coal seam gas industry is growing rapidly, creating valuable jobs, domestic power generation, export income and tax revenue.
+Australia’s coal seam gas industry has grown rapidly, creating valuable jobs, regional development domestic power generation, export income and tax revenue.

-Queensland began producing coal seam gas about 20 years ago.
+Queensland began producing coal seam gas more than 20 years ago.

 Since then, coal seam gas has become a mainstay of the Australian energy market.